Table of Contents

-- Non-curricular projects: $35 per hour (e.g., taking an inventory and re-shelving IELP library materials, contributing to CEA reports, additional registration duties, manual revision, and program reports).
+- Non-curricular projects: $35 per hour (e.g., taking an inventory and re-shelving IELP library materials, additional registration duties, manual revision, and program reports).

-21.5.
+21.4.
 Salary Increase Eligibility.
-In addition to the conditions outlined in Section 4, Extension Lecturers with letters of appointment are eligible for performance-based consideration if they have successfully performed all of the following:
+In addition to the conditions outlined in Section 3, beginning with the 2023 performance-based base salary increases/merit, Extension Lecturers with letters of appointment are eligible for performance-based consideration if they have successfully performed all of the following:

 - Completed the Probationary Period

-- Worked 50% or more per quarter for three (3) of four (4) quarters during the annual review cycle (autumn of the previous year through summer of current year) in English language-related programs within UWC2 or in programs outside IELP that were approved in advance for performance-based consideration by the Employer
+- Worked 33% or more per quarter for one (1) of four (4) quarters during the annual review cycle (autumn of the previous year through summer of current year) in English language-related programs within UWC2 or in programs outside IELP that were approved in advance for performance-based consideration by the Employer

 - Submitted a (PAS) annual report